-Alloys are metallic compounds composed of one metal and one or more metal, or non-metal, elements.
+Alloys are metallic compounds composed of one metal and one or more metal or non-metal element.

-Individual pure metals may possess useful properties, such as good electrical conductivity, high strength, and hardness, or heat and corrosion resistance.
-Commercial metal alloys attempt to combine these beneficial properties in order to create a metal that is more useful for a particular application than any of its component elements.
+Individual pure metals may possess useful properties such as good electrical conductivity, high strength, and hardness, or heat and corrosion resistance.
+Commercial metal alloys attempt to combine these beneficial properties in order to create metals more useful for particular applications than any of their component elements.

-The development of steel, for example, required finding the right combination of carbon and iron (about 99% iron and 1% carbon, as it turns out) in order to produce a metal that is stronger, lighter and more workable metal than pure iron.
+Steel, for example, requires the right combination of carbon and iron (about 99% iron and 1% carbon, as it turns out) in order to produce a metal stronger, lighter and more workable metal than pure iron.

-The precise properties of new alloys are difficult to calculate because elements do not just combine to become a sum of parts, but form through chemical interactions that depend on their component parts as well as the production method.
+Precise properties of new alloys are difficult to calculate because elements do not just combine to become a sum of parts; rather, they form through chemical interactions which depend upon component parts and specific production methods.
 As a result, much testing is required in the development of new metal alloys.

-One thing that is for certain is that when metals are alloyed, the melting temperature is always affected.
+Melting temperature is a key factor in alloying metals.
 Galinstan®, a low-melt alloy containing gallium, tin, and indium, is liquid at temperatures above 2.2°F (-19°C), meaning that its melting point is 122°F (50°C) lower than pure gallium and more than 212°F (100°C) below indium and tin.

-Galinstan® and Wood's Metal are examples of eutectic alloys.
-Eutectic alloys have the lowest melting point of any alloy combination containing the same elements.
+Galinstan® and Wood's Metal are examples of eutectic alloys -- alloys having the lowest melting point of any alloy combination containing the same elements.

-Thousands of alloy compositions are in regular production, while new compositions are developed regularly.
+Thousands of alloy compositions are in regular production with new compositions being developed every year.

 Accepted standard compositions include the purity levels of constituent elements (based on weight content).
 The makeup, as well as mechanical and physical properties of common alloys, are standardized by international organizations such ISO, SAE International, and ASTM International.

-An alloy of 95.5% aluminum and 4.5% copper is made by first preparing a 50% mixture of the two elements.
-This mixture has a lower melting point than either pure aluminum or pure copper and acts as a 'hardener alloy'.
+As an example, an alloy of 95.5 percent aluminum and 4.5 percent copper is made by first preparing a 50% mixture of the two elements.
+This mixture has a lower melting point than either pure aluminum or pure copper and acts as a "hardener alloy."
 This is then introduced to molten aluminum at a rate that creates the right alloy mix.